mattorb/dotfiles/README.md

 curl -sL https://github.com/mattorb/dotfiles/archive/master.tar.gz | tar xz && cd dotfiles-master && ./setup.sh
 ```

-Then follow the directions for manual steps that are printed.

 # Highlights
 This is not an exhaustive list of what is here, but it covers some of the more interesting things.
 For instance, numerous desktop and commandline tools are installed which are not mentioned below.